-Whether you’re an advanced lead generation master or a beginner, there are three things you need to keep in mind.
+Whether you’re an advanced lead generation master or a beginner, there are three things you need to keep in mind if you don’t want to rely on a lead generation company.
 I consider these points Lead Generation 101.
 One you understand these three facts, you’ll be ready to start learning about lead generation strategy.

 Three Lead Generation 101 Facts